Satham Podathey: Reception

 Nandhu Sundaram wrote for Rediff.com, "Surprisingly, hits are hard to come by in the thriller movie genre in Tamil, so, any noteworthy attempt deserves to be appreciated.
 SM Vasanth's Satham Podathey is one such attempt".
-Arundhati of Kalki praised the performances of star cast, music, cinematography while also praising Vasanth for giving a family thriller and for portraying impotence with sensitivity.
-Malini Mannath of Chennai Online wrote "It's a commendable effort from Vasanth to give a psychological thriller.
+Arundhati of Kalki praised the performances of the star cast, music, cinematography while also praising Vasanth for giving a family thriller and for portraying impotence with sensitivity.
+Malini Mannath of Chennai Online wrote, "It's a commendable effort from Vasanth to give a psychological thriller.
 If only he had taken a little more care in the etching of his antagonist, and in structuring the later half of the film".

+Accolades

+Vasanth won the Tamil Nadu State Film Award for Best Story Writer, and Neha Bhasin won the Reliance Mobile Vijay TV Award for Best Female Playback Singer for "Pesugiren Pesugiren".